avtrostyanko/Anton-Trostyanko/index.md

+## About Me

+I'm 26 years old.
+I was born in Minsk.
+In 13 years I entered the Suvorov Military School.
+He received higher education in Russia and then returned to Belarus.
+I'm married.

 ## My Career

 I'm information security specialist.
 I started working in 2014 in the Ministry of Defense.
 Since 2018 I have been working in another company.
+I have four years of experience in the development and maintenance of military systems, lottery information systems, and others.
+My primary responsibility is testing these penetration systems.

+## My Interests

+### Programming
+I started programming in the Suvorov Military School.
+At that time it seemed amasing to me and and now nothing has changed so I'm doing it now.
+I like programming.

+### Sport

-### Markdown
+### Books

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for

 ```markdown
 Syntax highlighted code block